jonnerd154/StargateProject-software/README.md

 [http://stargate.local](http://stargate.local)

 ## Credits
-- Kristian Tysse design and wrote all of the original code, most of which is still in use today's program.
+- Kristian Tysse designed and wrote all of the original code, most of which is still in use today's program.
 - Jonathan Moyes restructured the code and extended it to include additional functionalities.
 - The Web UI basic implementation of the Web API Server were based on Dan Clarke's work: https://github.com/danclarke/WorkingStargateMk2Raspi